 Students should report any change in name, address, phone number, emergency contact information or enrollment status to the Student Service Center as soon as possible.
+Contact information can also be updated through MyECC/Self-Service.

 Children on Campus

 Children ages 16 and under, unaccompanied by an adult, are not permitted on campus.
 No children will be allowed at any time in laboratories, study areas, computer labs, the Fitness Center or nearby locations, unless a child is an integral part of an instructional activity.
 Exceptions may be approved in advance by an agent of the College.